Open management education

 Open management education refers to business and management programs and courses making use of open educational resources and open content.
-The main idea is to develop competences by re-use, combination and adaption of freely accessible, existing resources.
+The main idea is to develop competences by re-use, combination and adaptation of freely accessible, existing resources.

 Goals and purpose

 Programs and trainings in business and management are often not affordable, especially for SMEs or for people in less developed countries.
 Therefore, open management education seems like a promising alternative for many stakeholders.

 Challenges

 It is still an ongoing discussion which business models could be applied, such as sharing or add-on models.
 However, the domain is still developing and no business model has become mainstream.
 A good discussion can be found by Downes (2007).

 Another challenge is to find simple tools to adapt (the sometimes complex) resources.

 Access to open management education

 There are many repositories, databases and web access points, some of them listed here: